Dujsjs/GRE-Words-Program/README.md

 * Make notes freely
 * Easy control with hot keys
 * Automatically help you to review words according to Ebbinghaus' Rule
-* Easy to output your notes and words into a csv file with a few clicks
+* Easy to output your notes and words into an Excel file with a few clicks